-Bill Gates and Paul Allen founded Microsoft on April 4, 1975 in Albuquerque, New Mexico.
-At that time, Allen was a programmer at Honeywell and Gates was a student at the University of Harvard.
+Bill Gates and Paul Allen founded Microsoft on April 4, 1975, in Albuquerque, New Mexico.
+At that time, Allen was a programmer at Honeywell, and Gates was a student at the University of Harvard.
 They had the idea of developing an implementation of BASIC for Altair 8800 (the first microcomputer) after Allen saw it on the cover of Popular Electronics.
 After contacting and demonstrating the implementation to Micro Instrumentation and Telemetry Systems (MITS), the manufacturer of Altair, the company agreed to distribute Altair BASIC.
 This led to both men moving to Albuquerque.
-The company registered under the name of Micro-soft on November 26, 1976 and had a total of thirteen employees.
+The company registered under Microsoft on November 26, 1976, and had thirteen employees.
 Later, they had to move to Bellevue, Washington, because they encountered difficulties recruiting programmers in Albuquerque.

 Microsoft entered the marketplace in August 1981 by releasing version 1.0 of the operating system Microsoft DOS (MS-DOS), a 16-bit command-line operating system

 The first version of Microsoft Windows (Microsoft Windows 1.0) came out in November 1985.
-It had a graphical user interface, inspired by the user interface of the Apple computers of the time.
-Windows 1.0 was not successful with the public, and Microsoft Windows 2.0, launched December 9, 1987, did not do much better.
+It had a graphical user interface inspired by the user interface of the Apple computers of the time.
+Windows 1.0 was unsuccessful with the public, and Microsoft Windows 2.0, launched December 9, 1987, did not do much better.

-It was on May 22, 1990 that Microsoft Windows became a success, with Windows 3.0, then Windows 3.1 in 1992, and finally Microsoft Windows for Workgroups, later renamed Windows 3.11, which included network capabilities.
+On May 22, 1990, Microsoft Windows became a success, with Windows 3.0, then Windows 3.1 in 1992, and finally Microsoft Windows for Workgroups, later renamed Windows 3.11, which included network capabilities.
 Windows 3.1 cannot be considered an entirely separate operating system because it was only a graphical user interface running on top of MS-DOS.

 On August 24, 1995, Microsoft launched the operating system Microsoft Windows 95.
-Windows 95 signified Microsoft's willingness to transfer some of MS-DOS's capabilities into Windows, but this new version was based more heavily on 16-bit DOS and retained the limitations of the FAT16 file system, so that it was not possible to use long file names.
+Windows 95 signified Microsoft's willingness to transfer some of MS-DOS's capabilities into Windows.
+Still, this new version was based more heavily on 16-bit DOS and retained the limitations of the FAT16 file system, so that it was not possible to use long file names.

-After minor revisions of Microsoft Windows 95, named Windows 95A OSR1, Windows 95B OSR2, Windows 95B OSR2.1 and Windows 95C OSR2.5, Microsoft released the next version of Windows on June 25, 1998: Windows 98.
-Windows 98 natively supported features other than those of MS-DOS but was still based upon it.
-What's more, Windows 98 suffered from poor memory handling when multiple applications were running, which could cause system malfunctions.
-A second edition of Windows 98 came out on February 17, 2000; it was named Windows 98 SE (for "Second Edition").
+After minor revisions of Microsoft Windows 95, named Windows 95A OSR1, Windows 95B OSR2, Windows 95B OSR2.1, and Windows 95C OSR2.5, Microsoft released the next version of Windows on June 25, 1998: Windows 98.
+Windows 98 natively supported features other than MS-DOS but was still based upon it.
+Moreover, Windows 98 suffered from poor memory handling when multiple applications ran, which could cause system malfunctions.
+The second edition of Windows 98 came out on February 17, 2000, named Windows 98 SE (for "Second Edition").

-Concurrent with these releases, Microsoft had been selling (since 1992) an entirely 32-bit operating system (which therefore was not based on MS-DOS) for professional use, at a time when business primarily used mainframes.
+Concurrent with these releases, Microsoft had been selling (since 1992) an entirely 32-bit operating system (which therefore was not based on MS-DOS) for professional use at a time when businesses primarily used mainframes.
 It was Windows NT (for Windows "New Technology").
 Windows NT was not a new version of Windows 95 or an improvement on it, but an entirely different operating system

 Then, on October 25, 2001, Windows XP arrived on the scene.
 This was a merger of the preceding operating systems.